IsHeReally/UnrealEngineGameplaySystems/README.md

 #### Targeting System
 ---

 What is a targeting system?

 Different genres approach targeting differently.
 A turn-based game, for example, selects a target directly through UI interaction, so there’s no need for runtime cycling or scanning.

 In real-time single-player or multiplayer games, however, the system must continuously compute valid targets around the player.
 That is where targeting logic becomes essential.

 <p align="justify">
  But is the <b>Targeting System</b> even important to spend a considerable amount of time to build?
 Well in my personal opinion yes.
 While it highly depends on the game and of course the genre of the game, a good <b>Targeting System</b> contributes to not only the visuals but, also indicates to the player with who/what should interact.
 Let alone later in the game, could have a hybrid approach.
 For example, say you have a set of abilties.
 Some abilities might need a valid target to be activated. </p>

- And since my own project, are based on RPG genre this <b>Targeting System</b> will be based on cycling, sorted by <b>Distance, Sight</b> and <b>Enemy Types</b>.
+And since my own project, are based on RPG genre this **Targeting System** will be based on cycling, sorted by **Distance, Sight** and **Enemy Types**.

 ## Blueprint Approach

 ---

 <p align="justify">